gpg/gpg4win/doc/README-BETA-en.txt

     * Add File->Save Icon Usage Log, which we'll ship for the next two releases or so, and then bury again.
 Helps to determine which of the myriad of KDE icons we're actually using.
-    * import certificates: try not to pop up the result message box in the background
+    * Import certificates: try not to pop up the result message box in the background.
     * Make Kleopatra take 75% less CPU on startup.
-    * various other (gui) optimizations
+    * Various other (gui) optimizations.
-    * update/add new translation strings
+    * Update/add new translation strings.
-    * Make the timing stuff end up in the kleo_log
+    * Make the timing stuff end up in the kleo_log.

  - GpgOL:
-    * sign/encrypt state of emails saved in drafts now
+    * Save the crypto settings in a message draft.
-    * forwarded emails (as attachment) will show as *.eml (and not as gpgolXXX.dat).
+    * Unnamed attachments are now shown with a suffix matching its MIME type.
-    * pass sender address if encrypt a message (requirement to encrypt automatically to yourself; function comes in a fututre realease)
+    * Pass sender address if encrypt a message (requirement to encrypt automatically to yourself; function comes in a fututre realease).
     * translations updated

  - Gpg4win Compendium 3.0.0-beta1 reworked

  - Backend and Installer:
-    * Uninstall process improved and start menu entry added
+    * Uninstall process improved and start menu entry added.
     * Several minor and medium issues and errors were fixed.